-Judging by its ingredients alone, Nature’s Recipe Grain Free Dog Food tubs looks like an above-average wet product.
+Based on its ingredients alone, Nature’s Recipe Grain Free moist dog food looks like an above-average wet product.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing an abundance of meat.

-Nature’s Recipe Grain Free is a wet dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 4.5 stars.
+Nature’s Recipe Grain Free is a wet dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Nature’s Recipe Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Nature’s Recipe.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Nature’s Recipe Dog Treats Recall (10/13/2012)